 Founded in 1898 and a charter member of the National Football League, the Cardinals are the oldest continuously operated franchise in professional football.
 While their history is a long and storied one, the Cardinals are currently enjoying one of the most exciting and successful stretches ever.
 The team has sold out every single home game played since the 2006 opening of State Farm Stadium, an iconic venue regarded as one of the finest in sports.
 Away from the field, the organization’s commitment to the community is a year-round mission, highlighted by the efforts of Cardinals Charities which was founded in 1990 to improve the quality of life and enhance opportunities for children, women and minorities in Arizona.

-State Farm Stadium is owned by the Arizona Sports & Tourism Authority is the proud home of both the Arizona Cardinals (NFL) and annual Fiesta Bowl.
+State Farm Stadium is owned by the Arizona Sports & Tourism Authority and is the proud home of both the Arizona Cardinals (NFL) and annual Fiesta Bowl.

-Based in Scottsdale, the Fiesta Bowl is host to a variety of local events each year, as well as two elite bowl games – the Fiesta Bowl held at State Farm Stadium and the Cactus Bowl held at Chase Field.
+Based in Scottsdale, the Fiesta Bowl is host to a variety of local events each year, as well as two elite bowl games – the Fiesta Bowl held at State Farm Stadium and the Cheez-It Bowl held at Chase Field.
 At the core of the organization is Fiesta Bowl Charities, which has contributed more than $8 million to Arizona nonprofits over the past six years.